Portugal – Douro River

 How can I access cash when I'm on the trip?

-ATMs are readily available through out the trip.
+ATMs are readily available throughout the trip.

 What clothes and equipment will I need?

 No special equipment is required.
 When you sign up for the trip, we will provide you with a comprehensive clothes and equipment list.
+If you prefer to use you own paddle or PFD, please feel free to bring those along.

 I’m travelling alone, is that a problem?